RediSearch/RediSearch/docs/Commands.md

 * **FILTER {expr}**.
 Filter the results using predicate expressions relating to values in each result.
   They are is applied post-query and relate to the current state of the pipeline.

+* **TIMEOUT {milliseconds}**: If set, we will override the timeout parameter of the module.

+* **PARAMS {nargs} {name} {value}**.
+Define one or more value parameters.
+Each parameter has a name and a value.
+Parameters can be referenced in the query string by a `$`, followed by the parameter name, e.g., `$user`, and each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
+For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` would be evaluated to `@loc:[29.69465 34.95126 10 km]`.
+Parameters cannot be referenced in the query string where concrete values are not allowed, such as in field names, e.g., `@loc`

 #### Complexity